 So I’ll activate my licence by installing their plugin.

 Head to the Plugins section and click Add New.

-Also, you can upload the plugins and or install through the WordPress marketplace from the same screen.
+Also, you can upload the plugins and or install through the WordPress marketplace on the same screen.

 I will now upload and activate the premium file and activate it, but it’s not required for you unless you want to serve optimized pages.